Elective share

 An elective share is a term used in American law relating to inheritance, which describes a proportion of an estate which the surviving spouse of the deceased may claim in place of what they were left in the decedent's will.
-It may also be called a widow's share, statutory share, election against the will, or forced share.
+It may also be called a widow's share, statutory share, election against the will, right of election, or forced share.

 Function and operation

 The elective share is the modern version of the English common law concepts of dower and curtesy, both of which reserved certain portions of a decedent's estate which were reserved for the surviving spouse to prevent them from falling into poverty and becoming a burden on the community.

 Currently, the amount to be reserved for a spouse is determined by the law of the state where the estate is located.
 In most states, the elective share is between one-third and one-half of all the property in the estate, although many states require the marriage to have lasted a certain number of years for the elective share to be claimed, or adjust the share based on the length of the marriage, and the presence of minor children.
 Some states also reduce the elective share if the surviving spouse is independently wealthy.

 In some jurisdictions, if the spouse claims the elective share, they get that amount, but nothing else from the estate.
 In other states, claiming an elective share has no effect on gifts under a will or through a trust (though things given by will or trust may fulfill in part the elective share portion).
 Obviously, there would be no point in seeking an elective share if the surviving spouse has already been willed more than they would receive under the statute.
 Furthermore, some assets held by the estate may be exempt from becoming part of the elective share, so their value is subtracted from the total value of the estate before the elective share is calculated.

 Some states also permit children of the deceased to claim an elective share.